dennis-every/stocks/README.md

 # 📖 About <a name="about"></a>

-**STOCKS** is a single page application (SPA) which:
+**STOCKS** is a single page web application (SPA) built with React, Redux, Axios, and Jest, which:

-- Shows users a list of popular companies' stock tickers
+- Shows a list of popular companies' stock tickers
-- Shows users detailed financial metrics for each company stock ticker
+- Shows detailed financial metrics for each company stock ticker

 ## 🛠 Built With <a name="built-with"></a>